-Privilege Description proxied-auth This privilege is required for a user to request that an operation be perfor alternate authorization identity.
-This privilege applies to operations that in proxied authorization v1 or v2 control operations that include the intermed request control with a value set for the client identity field, or for SASL by that can include an authorization identity different from the authentication server-restart This privilege is required to initiate a server restart through the tasks interface.
+Privilege Description proxied-auth This privilege is required for a user to request that an operation be performed with an alternate authorization identity.
+This privilege applies to operations that include the proxied authorization v1 or v2 control operations that include the intermediate client request control with a value set for the client identity field, or for SASL bind requests that can include an authorization identity different from the authentication identity. server-restart This privilege is required to initiate a server restart through the tasks interface.
 The server's access control configuration must also allow the user to add the corresponding entry in the tasks backend. server-shutdown This privilege is required to initiate a server shutdown through the tasks interface.
-The server's access control configuration must also allow the user to add the corresponding entry in the tasks backend. soft-delete-read This privilege is required for a user to access a soft-deleted-entry. stream-values This privilege is required for a user to perform a stream values extended operation, which obtains all entry DNs and/or all values for one or more attributes for a specifi portion of the DIT.
-This privilege is required for a user to be able to perform a search operation in a reasonable set of candidate entries cannot be determined using the defined in instead, a significant portion of the database needs to be traversed to identify in entries.
-The server's access control configuration must also allow the user to re- the search. update-schema This privilege is required for a user to modify the server schema.
+The server's access control configuration must also allow the user to add the corresponding entry in the tasks backend. soft-delete-read This privilege is required for a user to access a soft-deleted-entry. stream-values This privilege is required for a user to perform a stream values extended operation, which obtains all entry DNs and/or all values for one or more attributes for a specified portion of the DIT. unindexed-search This privilege is required for a user to be able to perform a search operation in which a reasonable set of candidate entries cannot be determined using the defined index and instead, a significant portion of the database needs to be traversed to identify matching entries.
+The server's access control configuration must also allow the user to request the search. update-schema This privilege is required for a user to modify the server schema.
 The server's access control configuration must allow the user to update the operational attributes that contain the schema elements.